What Is Goodwill In Business?

 Consumer And Advertising Compliance (Protecting Reputation)

-Reputation is goodwill - and in Australia, reputation can be damaged fast if customers feel misled.
+Reputation is goodwill - and in New Zealand, reputation can be damaged fast if customers feel misled.

 That’s why it’s important to comply with consumer protection laws such as: